-So, what are the best choices for exercise for women over 55 year of age?
+So, what are the best choices for exercise for women over 50?

 It is hard to generalise however we have tried to answer this with the following tables which compares common forms of exercise, their benefits to different systems such as muscle strength and co-ordination, and an estimate of their injury risk.